 This article also includes three bonus tips covering some misconceptions around keyword research, which can mitigate the amount of SaaS SEO growth you can get.
 Something to watch out for!

-A word of warning, these methods are not quick-fixes.
-These methods will require time and energy from you or your team.
-They will require you to dedicate resources to your SEO efforts.
-However, I’ve used these methods, and they’ve helped me achieve results like 3xing product sign ups in just 3 months, for a Skale client.
+A word of warning: these methods are not quick fixes.
+These methods will require time and energy from you and your team.
+They will require you to dedicate resources to your SEO efforts, especially your keyword research process.
+However, we have used these methods, and they’ve helped me achieve results like 3xing product sign ups in just 3 months, for a Skale client.

 If you’re serious about SaaS SEO keyword research, then read on.

-Your PPC team are now your best friends.
-Take them out to lunch, get in their good books, and book in some time to pick their brains (and data sets.)
-Seriously, when SEO teams join forces with PPC teams, you’ll create an SEO force to be reckoned with.
+Your PPC team is now your best friend.
+Take them out to lunch, get in their good books, and book in some time to pick their brains (and keyword data sets) Seriously, when SEO teams join forces with PPC teams, you’ll create an SEO force to be reckoned with.

 Try to avoid vanity metrics like leads and signups.
 I used it as an example above but try to focus on deeper funnel metrics like MQLs or activations.
 This way, your data and the content you make from it have a higher chance to impact the bottom line.